' What to Know About Debt Collectors - Robert M. Geller

 Debt Collector Going Too Far?
 Here’s What You Need to Know!

 Debt collectors are supposed to adhere to a strict set of rules and regulations when it comes to collecting a debt from you.
-Unfortunately, unless they are held to those standards by consumers, some tend to push the boundaries and try to get away with more than the law allows.
+Unfortunately, unless they are held to those standards by consumers, some tend to push the boundaries.
+They will try to get away with more than the law allows.
 Many are able to do so, too, because they are harassing people who know they are overdue on bills and lack an understanding of their power in the situation.
 Just because you are behind on debts doesn’t mean you should be a victim of a lawbreaking debt collector!

 What are some of the threats you should be on alert for when it comes to debt collection actions?